 The implications for the latter would be grave.
-To do nothing after school children are shot dead would leave a bold statement that even the most heinous crime against the most vulnerable in the country would be tolerated and accepted.
+To do nothing after school children were shot dead would make a lasting statement: the most heinous crimes against the most vulnerable would be widely tolerated and accepted.

-Doing nothing after Sandy Hook meant Americans culturally accepted the ensuing mass shootings on school children.
+By making few systemic changes after Sandy Hook meant Americans would be accepted every ensuing mass shooting on school children or otherwise.

 The mind boggling statistics for mass shootings in America–it leads every nation on earth by a country mile–should be reason enough to enact change.
 About 33,000 Americans are shot a year.
 More than 8500 have died from these gunshots.
 [Source] But no changes are imminent.
 Even having a conversation about gun culture is difficult.
 Gun proponents attack any notion of reform using the oft cited replies ranging from, “let the families grieve”, “arm the teachers”, the stupidity of “guns don’t kill people,” all the way down to, “it’s my 2nd Amendment right”.
 The answer to proponents: add more guns, arm more people, protect my 2nd Amendment rights.

-It’s a false belief that in the current state nothing can be done, which is patently false.
+The belief that the current state can’t change is patently false.
 The facts are more guns = more gun deaths, and a LOT can be done even while protecting the anachronistic 2nd Amendment.
 Yet public opinion remains entrenched over another polarized topic of American culture.

 If Sandy Hook didn’t change minds what will?

 When the President smirks at the idea addressing immigration woes is “shoot them”, then you get El Paso,

 When white conservative churches as a whole have nothing to say about growing violence because it is a factor to uphold white supremacy.

 Look at the culture.